 Novelli and her team are sure to mention lifebooks to parents that are looking to adopt: “We encourage all parents to do this.
 It is really good for the child.”

-The lifebook can be created in many different ways.
+The lifebook for adopted kids can be created in many different ways.
 Two of the most popular are a picture book and a chapter book.
 The chapter book is know for expressing the child’s life with imagery and words – which can help clarify any questions the child might have.

 You can opt to use a company to create your child’s lifebook, such as Adoption Lifebooks.
-Other sites provide layout ideas and inspiration, such as Scrap and Tell.
-Find a good 411 at Suite101.com – and maps of specific countries (and special cutouts with adoptive families in mind) at Red Thread Maps.
+Other sites provide layout ideas and inspiration, such as Scrap and Tell or Shutterfly.
+Find maps of specific countries (and special cutouts with adoptive families in mind) at Red Thread Maps.

 However you approach your lifebook, it can be as tailored – and go as far as – the child and parents want.